 Eighty-two aircraft hijackings were carried out in 1969 alone.
 Many of them were the work of the PLO with support from the Soviets and Chinese communists.
 Pacepa recalled that when he visited Sakharovsky’s office, he noticed a sea of small red flags dotting a world map.
 Each flag represented a hijacked plane.

-In the early 1970s, Yuri Andropov, then-KGB head and later general secretary of the Soviet Communist Party, began a covert, meticulously planned propaganda campaign to sow the seeds of anti-Semitic and anti-American hate throughout the Arab and Islamic world.
+In the early 1970s, Yuri Andropov, then-head of the KGB and later general secretary of the Soviet Communist Party, began a covert, meticulously planned propaganda campaign to sow the seeds of anti-Semitic and anti-American hate throughout the Arab and Islamic world.
 For his work, Andropov became known as the “father of an era of disinformation.”

 The Chinese who cheered the terrorist attacks had never met bin Laden and his ilk, but the roots of their toxic thinking were the same.
 The Chinese have been poisoned by communist propaganda and Communist Party culture since childhood.
 Logically, however, one would wonder what connection this could possibly have with bin Laden, who had fought against the Soviet Union in Afghanistan.

 The ideological source of bin Laden’s Islamic extremism can be traced back to Sayyid Qutb, the Egyptian pioneer of Islamic terrorism, a man who could be described as the Marx of Islamic jihad and who is often referred to as the “godfather of modern jihad.”